Aptitude-8/hubspot-compare/README.md

 - Modify `frontend/static/css/styles.css` for styling changes
 - Update templates in `frontend/templates/` for layout changes
 - Extend `frontend/static/js/app.js` for additional functionality
+- Add images to `frontend/static/images/` for logos and graphics

+## License

+This project is licensed under the **Consulting Use License**.

+### What this means:
+- ✅ **Personal use** - You can use this tool for personal projects
+- ✅ **Educational use** - Students and educators can use this for learning
+- ✅ **Non-profit use** - Non-profit organizations can use this tool
+- ✅ **Consulting use** - HubSpot consulting companies can use this tool for client work
+- ✅ **Open source** - You can view, modify, and contribute to the source code
+- ❌ **Productization** - You cannot take this tool and sell it as your own product
+- ❌ **SaaS offerings** - You cannot offer this as a standalone paid service
+- ❌ **White-labeling** - You cannot rebrand and resell this tool
+- ❌ **Direct resale** - You cannot sell or resell this tool directly

+### For consulting companies:
+HubSpot consulting companies are welcome to use this tool for their client work, including:
+- Comparing client portals during migrations
+- Auditing client HubSpot configurations
+- Providing analysis and recommendations to clients
+- Using as part of your consulting services

+### What's not allowed:
+- Taking this tool and selling it as your own product
+- Offering it as a standalone service to clients
+- White-labeling it with your own branding and selling it
+- Removing attribution and claiming it as your own work

 ## Contributing